skyflowapi/skyflow-android/README.md

 `Note`:
   - since `env` is optional, by default the env will be  `PROD`.
-  - Use `env` option with caution, make sure the env is set to `PROD` when using `skyflow-js` in production.
+  - Use `env` option with caution, make sure the env is set to `PROD` when using `skyflow-android` in production.